Xanthus1/aos_patches/README.md

 ## Links/Other projects
 ### Reprise:
+A roguelike mod for Aria of Sorrow with a procedurally generated castle along with custom rooms, extensive new features, effects and rebalancing!
+Explore randomized areas, clear rooms, and then fight the boss to advance the game.
+Experiment with new equipment and soul abilities!
 - RHDN Hack page: https://www.romhacking.net/hacks/8425/
 - Discord: https://discord.gg/PytA9rr6nz
 - Direct patch download (zipped with readme): https://www.mediafire.com/file/zidr6w06ypy69sx/AoS_Reprise_v1_0.zip/file